 What Jesus was offering me was so much more than healing from the waters in the pool.
 He was inviting me into a new way of life.
 One that set me free from self-pity and envy.
 Jesus was giving me access to the power I needed to stop wishing I had someone else’s life and start living my own.

 That’s why, when Jesus told me to get up and walk, I found the strength to stand on my own two feet and take the next steps forward in my life--a life that was becoming whole.

-Yesterday I finished reading an advanced copy my friend Steve Wiens’ new book Whole: Restoring What is Broken in Me, You, and the Entire World.
+I recently finished reading an advanced copy my friend Steve Wiens’ new book Whole: Restoring What is Broken in Me, You, and the Entire World.
 Steve has a beautiful way of illustrating scripture, both through his own creativity, but also through clear teaching of the Bible and its original language.
 Steve is a unique teacher who can bend down and scoop up the dirt of life, feel it’s gritty quality, acknowledging the pain that we all face is very real.
 But, somewhere in that sifting process, he also sees hope, and helps readers see it as well.
 His book is about discovering where you may be at on your own journey towards wholeness, and what questions may be helpful to ask along the way.

 You can pre-order his book today on Amazon.
 Stay tuned because I am going to be giving seven copies away on Facebook August 1st-7th with a fun trivia contest!
 You can learn more about my friend Steve, his books, and podcast on his Website https://www.stevewiens.com/